 Years later, John de Gosefordsik was listed in the Subsidy Rolls of Lancashire in 1332.
 He held estates just outside Liverpool, near Ormskirk.
 "The many variants are curious but natural.
 The 't' is intrusive; compare the Lancashire surname Gorse and Gorst, which represents one and the same name."
 The family remained local to this area as almost three hundred years later in 1615, the Wills at Chester list "James Gorsuch, of Gorsuch, Scarisback, gentleman."
 The same source also lists: James Gorsuch, of Ormskirk, 1605; Henry Gorsage, of Kirkdale, 1579; Peter Sant, of Gorstich, 1609; and Henry Gorstich, of West Derby, Liverpool, 1609.The Preston Guild Rolls of 1602 listed Edward Gorsuche.

-Important Dates for the Goosay family
+Early History of the Goosay family